WGBH-MLA/FixIt/readme.md

             },
 ```

-`/api/transcript/game_three/` provides a list of transcript where each phrase that has corrections for the user to vote on has an extra key for those corrections.
+`/api/transcript/game_three/` provides an array of transcript where each phrase that has corrections for the user to vote on has an extra key for those corrections.
 This endpoint only responds to GET requests.
-Example data from the list of phrases:
+Example data from the array of phrases:
 ```javascript
             {
                 "end_time": "14.96",